Texans go to the polls under sweeping new voting restrictions - NewsBreak

 Harris County, home to Houston, reported an alarmingly high rejection rate for mail ballots.
 Harris County Elections Administrator Isabel Longoria told NBC News that the county had to hire new staff early this year to deal with the surge of confused voters and rejected ballots.

 As of Feb.
-26, Harris County’s election office said 29 percent of mail ballots have been flagged for issues that if unfixed, would mean the ballot would be rejected.
+26, Harris County’s election office said 29% of mail ballots have been flagged for issues that if unfixed, would mean the ballot would be rejected.

 The office said it has received 37,268 and 10,876 of them have been flagged for corrections.
 Of those, 10,850 are flagged specifically due to the new ID requirements under the new election law.

 The number of potentially rejected ballots is likely to rise as more mail ballots arrive before Election Day, the office said.
-In past elections, the ballot rejection rate has been between 5 and 10 percent.
+In past elections, the ballot rejection rate has been between 5 and 10%.

 More than two weeks before the election, county officials asked the Department of Justice to step in and address the “alarmingly high” rejection rate.

 Other populous counties are reporting similarly high rejection rates.
-Officials in Dallas County reported they had to reject 26 percent of mail-ballots and officials in El Paso County said the rejection rate was at 46 percent because of missing ID numbers.
+Officials in Dallas County reported they had to reject 26% of mail-ballots and officials in El Paso County said the rejection rate was at 46% because of missing ID numbers.

 “Our organization and others pointed out to legislators when the bill was being debated last year that these problems were likely going to present themselves,” said Daniel Griffith, director of policy for the nonpartisan group Secure Democracy.